-State law requires that the Carson Marketplace The Boulevards at South Bay Specific Plan be consistent with and demonstrate implementation of the City's General Plan.
-Additionally, as state law requires that a redevelopment plan be consistent with a city's general plan, the Carson Marketplace The Boulevards at South Bay Specific Plan must also demonstrate consistency with the City's Redevelopment Plan.
+State law requires that The Boulevards at South Bay Specific Plan be consistent with and demonstrate implementation of the City's General Plan.
+Additionally, as state law requires that a redevelopment plan be consistent with a city's general plan, The Boulevards at South Bay Specific Plan must also demonstrate consistency with the City's Redevelopment Plan.

-The Carson Marketplace The Boulevards at South Bay Specific Plan is consistent with and furthers a number of goals and objectives identified in the City's General Plan and Redevelopment Plan.
+The Boulevards at South Bay Specific Plan is consistent with and furthers a number of goals and objectives identified in the City's General Plan and Redevelopment Plan.
 Overall, the Project represents a productive reuse of a brownfield site that is compatible with surrounding uses, and offers Carson residents new opportunities for residential, retail, entertainment and employment.
 The project features up to 1,550 new residential units, bringing needed housing to the City and generating a unique mixed-use environment that can serve as a signature project for Carson.
-A complete analysis of the proposed Carson Marketplace The Boulevards at South Bay Specific Plan for consistency with the City of Carson General Plan and Redevelopment Plan is provided in Appendix C.
+A complete analysis of the proposed The Boulevards at South Bay Specific Plan for consistency with the City of Carson General Plan and Redevelopment Plan is provided in Appendix C.